 Shut the computer down and give your kids some undivided, analog attention.

 5. Speak up for yourself (and others) at work.

 We all have different work situations, and I hope that you are in one where you feel comfortable advocating for yourself.

-Working remote from home with kids is not the same as working at the office.
+Working remotely from home with kids is not the same as working at the office.

-If you’re in a leadership position, you might have to relay that message for the folks who report to you.
+If you’re in a leadership position, you might have to relay that message to the folks who report to you.

 6. Make daily nap / quiet time mandatory.